• Skip to primary navigation

 • pumpkin puree (if you want to make your own then try this)

-• granola (for topping, optional.
-I use a homemade pumpkin spice granola)
+• granola (I use a homemade pumpkin spice granola)

 That's it!